By offering the right environment we can guide baby's

 Sleeping well is a skill that needs time to develop.
 Knowing that poor

-baby sleep is most probably just
+baby sleep is most probably due to physical immaturity, gives

 you